black-sliver/evermizer/README.txt

     Allow to specify complete output filename with -o Allow to specify output directory with -d
-    Run the program without any file/arguments to see possible arguments Run the program in UI mode to see possible settings
+    Run the program without any file/arguments to see possible arguments Run the program in UI mode or with --settings to see possible settings Energy Core:
+    Vanilla places it in its original location under the chessboard Shuffle converts the vanilla Energy Core to be a chest Fragment converts it to a chest and places multiple fragments into random chests.
+Use pool (see below) to shuffle them to other places.
+      Trade for the real Energy Core at Prof. Ruffleberg.
   Ingredienizer:
     Randomize ingredient requirements
     Scales with difficulty